ethereum-optimism/superchain-ops/tasks/eth/base-001-MCP-L1/README.md

 Thus ensures all safety checks are run.
 If the default `NestedSignFromJson.s.sol` script is shown (without the full path), something is wrong and the safety checks will not run.

+When signing as a Base signer, use `council` as the argument to the just command.
+This is actually the Base safe but the `nested.just` file uses council as a keyword and we want to minimize changes.

 Do NOT yet proceed to the "Execute the Transaction" section.

 ## State Validations